jharwell/sierra/docs/src/tutorials/misc/cmdline.rst

       it is provided if you need to do some tricky validation beyond what is baked into argparse.

-   .. group-tab:: Platforms
+   .. group-tab:: Engines

-      Because of how SIERRA sets up the cmdline plugin, platform cmdlines cannot define the ``validate()`` function; it will never be called if defined.
+      Because of how SIERRA sets up the cmdline plugin, engine cmdlines cannot define the ``validate()`` function; it will never be called if defined.
-      This is generally not an issue because each project is associated with exactly one platform, and so can do any checks needed for the platform there.
-If you need/want to validate arguments from platforms, you can do that via ``cmdline_postparse_configure()`` -- see
+      This is generally not an issue because each project is associated with exactly one engine, and so can do any checks needed for the engine there.
+If you need/want to validate arguments from engines, you can do that via ``cmdline_postparse_configure()`` -- see
-      :ref:`tutorials/plugin/platform` for details.
+      :ref:`tutorials/plugin/engine` for details.

       Must define ``--exp-setup`` and make it available to SIERRA via the ``to_cmdopts()`` function.